0jk6/Wallpaper-Grabber/README.md

 # Wallpaper-Grabber
-Just a python script to grab wallpapers from Unsplash and set it as Desktop Wallpaper
+A python script that grabs images from Unsplash and sets it as wallpaper on windows machines